gaois/documental/docs/software/documental/developers.en.md

 Optionally, you may wish to add a descriptive blurb about the resource to the website home page.
 Open the **Home.svelte** component in `src/node_modules/components`.

-As with the navigation we need to add a component that will represent the new resource:
+As with the navigation, we need to add a component that will represent the new resource:

 ```svelte
 <ul>